BorisMorel/LdapBundle/README.md

 **Note:**

-> However each time a page is refresh, Symfony call the refreshUser method in the provider that is used and doesn't trigger these events (PRE_BIND and POST_BIND).
+> However each time a page is refreshed, Symfony call the refreshUser method in the provider that is used and doesn't trigger these events (PRE_BIND and POST_BIND).
-> If you want to override user (for example like credentials, roles ...), you must create a new provider and override this method.```
+> If you want to override user (for example like credentials, roles ...), you must create a new provider and override this method.